 Ettore Bugatti: A Royale Story

-| One of his first cars designed specifically for racing |
+One of his first cars designed specifically for racing 7 photos

 The early days

 When he was only 17 he joined the bicycle and tricycle manufacturing firm of Prinetti & Stucchi as an apprentice.
 That is where he built his first vehicle, a motorized tricycle powered by two engines made by De Dion.
 This extraordinary achievement was soon followed by his very first automobile in 1900.
-The outstanding construction process had been financed by Count Gulinelli, who saw the talent which the young engineer and future car manufacturer was developing from such an early age.
+The outstanding construction process had been financed by Count Gulinelli, who saw the talent that the young engineer and future car manufacturer was developing from such an early age.
 This project also won young Ettore an award at the Milan industry fair from that year.

 His talent was recognized by other people as well so, on July 2, 1901, Bugatti received the job of technical director at the De Dietrich manufacturing plant.
 Since he was still a minor at the time, the first contract was signed by his father Carlo in his own name.
 For this job Ettore had to move to Niederbron in Alsace, which was in Germany then, where he stayed for a few years developing automobiles and entering car races.
 After spending a little over three years there, he left De Dietrich for a freelancing career in car development and manufacturing.

 In 1907 he met Barbara Giuseppina Mascherpa, who soon had to change her family name to Bugatti, becoming his first wife.
 In the same year, on the first day of September, Ettore signed a multi-year contract with gasoline-engine plat Gasmotoren-Fabrik Deutz in Cologne, Germany.
 For this job he had to move again, only this time in Cologne-Mulheim, together with his wife.
 Following on his dream of someday becoming a car manufacturer in his own right, Ettore began working on a project for an extremely lightweight vehicle in his basement.
-After concluding the project in 1909, he untimely ended his contract with Deutz, following the birth of his first son, Jean.
-With the severance pay and a few economies he bought an ex-dyeworks plant in Molsheim, Alsace, where he started producing the Bugatti T13.

 The start of automobile production